 Former undergraduate researcher Robin Anthony-Petersen used satellite data to investigate impacts of dust on clouds in the tropical North Atlantic.
 Robin is currently a graduate student at the University of California – Berkeley.
 Member of group from 2019 – 2021.

 Former undergraduate researcher Chloe Whicker studied the surface concentration of desert dust, which has implications for understanding human health impacts.
-Chloe is currently a graduate student at the University of Michigan.
+Chloe is currently a postdoctoral scholar at the University of California – Irvine, after graduating from the University of Michigan.
 Member of group from 2018 – 2019.

 Former undergraduate researcher Kaylie Cohanim researched wind-blown sand transport on Earth and other planetary bodies (mainly Titan), and its implications on climate and the development of geological surfaces.
-Now a graduate student at Princeton University.
+Now a graduate student at UCLA.
 Member of group in 2018.